TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

-# DynamoWave Chat - A Serverless Real-time Chat Application
+# DynamoWave Chat - A serverless, real-time chat Application

 DynamoWave Chat is a modern and scalable serverless real-time chat application.

-It is built on top of AWS Lambda, DynamoDB and WebSocket API, to deliver a seamless communication experience.
-The emphasis here is on the optimising System Design Considerations.
+It is built on top of AWS Lambda, DynamoDB & WebSocket API to deliver a seamless communication experience.

+➡️ **Focus:** Enhancing the application to ensure high-performance delivery.

 </br>